 - A leading consumer products company in claims by Provincial governments seeking billions of dollars in damages for failure to warn and defective product;

-- A discount real estate brokerage in a multi-million dollar price-fixing claim against the Toronto Real Estate Board and the Canadian Real Estate Association;
+- A start-up company in a multi-million dollar price-fixing claim against the Toronto Real Estate Board and the Canadian Real Estate Association;

 - A Schedule 1 bank in its defence of a $5 billion class action brought by merchants relating to the operation of the Visa and MasterCard networks in Canada;

 - A leading consumer products company in a $50 million class action brought by Ontario farmers;

 - Numerous physicians in defence of medical malpractice claims;

 - A public company in a dispute over a supply and distribution agreement;

 - A private company in a solicitor’s negligence claim against a law firm.